keboola/developers-docs/extend/registration/index.md

 ![Table input result screenshot](/extend/registration/table-input-2.png)

 ### genericDockerUI-tableOutput
 This flag provides a UI for setting the table output [mapping](https://help.keboola.com/manipulation/transformations/mappings/).
+This UI part **should not be used** if the component is using the [default bucket](/extend/common-interface/folders/#default-bucket) setting.

 With this UI, you can set:

 - *Source* --- the name of the .csv file retrieved from the application
 - *Destination* --- the name of the table in Storage, the destination bucket should exist already